-When we visited there was a collection of aquatints, lithographs, and etchings of the flora and fauna of the New World from the museum’s collection, which included some from famous American naturalist John James Audubon.
+When we visited the first time there was a collection of aquatints, lithographs, and etchings of the flora and fauna of the New World on display from the museum’s collection, which included some from famous American naturalist John James Audubon.

-The main temporary exhibition was an interesting exhibition of contemporary art by artist Denise Stewart-Sanabria which feature “animated food” like fruits and donuts on backgrounds which represent human behavior.
-The museum staff were also preparing for a new exhibition of over 60 objects designed by Louis Comfort Tiffany including stained-glass windows, floral vases, lamps, and accessories
+The main temporary exhibition was an interesting exhibition of contemporary art by artist Denise Stewart-Sanabria which featured “animated food” like fruits and donuts on backgrounds which represented human behavior.
+The museum staff were also preparing for a new exhibition of over 60 objects designed by Louis Comfort Tiffany including stained-glass windows, floral vases, lamps, and accessories.

 This being Huntsville, there is also a space and science vibe to some of the pieces that the museum has acquired over the years.
 The prime example is Moonwalk by Andy Warhol, which depicts Neil Armstrong’s photograph of Edwin “Buzz” Aldrin walking on the moon for the first time in 1969 during the Apollo 11 mission.
 The museum also has a collection of watercolors by Renato Moncini.
 Moncini worked as an illustrator for NASA in the Apollo program, and his watercolors depict scenes of both the NASA Marshall Space Flight Center and Huntsville itself.